ielab/health-search-tutorial/hands-on/README.md

 To run a search and get a results in TREC format run:

-`python search_docs.py "lung cancer"` (remember the quotes for query term)
+`python search_docs.py "heart attack"` (remember the quotes for query term)

 This will produce a ranked list in trec_eval format.

 #### Concept searching

 We can also search using concepts.
-First, let's get the concepts covering the above "lung cancer" example:
+First, let's get the concepts covering the above "heart attack" example:

-`python concept_annotator.py "lung cancer"`.
+`python concept_annotator.py "heart attack"`.
 This gives a list of mapped concepts: e.g.,

 ```
-C0242379:	"Lung cancer" (Malignant neoplasm of lung)
-C0684249:	"Lung cancer" (Carcinoma of lung)
-C1306460:	"Lung cancer" (Primary malignant neoplasm of lung)
+C0027051:	heart attack
 ```

 Now we can use those concepts to search via concepts:

-`python search_docs.py "C0242379 C0684249 C1306460"`
+`python search_docs.py "C0027051"`

+Heart attack is more technical referred to as "myocardial infarction"; if we map this to concepts (`python search_docs.py "myocardial infarction"`) we get the same concept (C0027051) as "heart attack".
+Thus we also get the same search results for the two.

-### Step 5 - Evaluation
+### Step 5 - Comparing Term and Concept searching

-We have also provided a set of query topics to use in `adhoc-queries.json`.
-Note that this is a special test collection we developed of clinical trials; it has multiple query variations, provided by different doctors, for a single query topic.
-To do a search using these topics run:

-`python search_docs.py -f adhoc-queries.json`

-Note, because there are multiple query variations for a topic, the script currently just selects the first variation runs that.
-The the `-v` flag and specify a particular variation (e.g., `-v 1` for the second variation; `0` being the first).
-Differing results highlights some of issues in query variation in health search.

-Run the script again but this time pipe the output to a results file:

-`python search_docs.py -f adhoc-queries.json > trec_results.txt`

-We can now use the qrels to evaluate our system using trec_eval:

-`trec_eval qrels-clinical_trials.txt trec_results.txt`

-### Step 6 - Time to play

 Now we want to understand a bit about how different search can be done.
 Let us look at some concept-based searches.
 First, lets run some annotation to understand different medical concepts: